realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module4/README.md

 Latency: The delay between sending a byte of data from one point and receiving it on the other

 Memory profiler: A tool used to figure out how the memory is being used

+Reproduction case: A clear description of how and when the problem appears, a way to verify if the problem is present or not